isc-projects/bind9/doc/notes/notes-9.16.39.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- libuv support for receiving multiple UDP messages in a single system
+- libuv support for receiving multiple UDP messages in a single
-  call (``recvmmsg()``) has been tweaked several times between libuv
+  ``recvmmsg()`` system call has been tweaked several times between
-  versions 1.35.0 and 1.40.0; the recommended libuv version is 1.40.0 or
+  libuv versions 1.35.0 and 1.40.0; the current recommended libuv
-  higher.
-New rules are now in effect for running with a different
+  version is 1.40.0 or higher.
+New rules are now in effect for running
-  version of libuv than the one used at compilation time.
-These rules
+  with a different version of libuv than the one used at compilation
-  may trigger a fatal error at startup:
+  time.
+These rules may trigger a fatal error at startup:

   - Building against or running with libuv versions 1.35.0 and 1.36.0 is
     now a fatal error.